ceeazer1/calc/README.md

 A modern, interactive website showcasing the revolutionary CalcAI product - a TI-84 Plus calculator with discrete ChatGPT integration.

+**Now with complete Stripe payment integration for secure e-commerce transactions!**

 ## 🚀 Features

 - **Modern Design**: Built with Next.js 14 and Tailwind CSS